 What sacrifices do you have to make to save that much money?

 I don’t think that I have made any sacrifices – you are the one sacrificing your work week for money to buy the newest technology, designer furniture and fancy clothes.
 I am sacrificing consumption of dead things for the possibility to do exactly what I want all day long.
 I do have to prioritize how I spend my money to a higher degree than most people do.
 I do have to learn to live more with less.
 I do have to stop consuming to the degree that is common in today’s world.
 I have shifted my mindset from being a regular consumer to realising that you don’t need things – and changed my thinking about which things you need.
-I have been doing this for some time now, and I feel like I live the exact same life as my friends – except I might not have the newest, fanciest clothes or furniture, but I still have the same amount of life quality as they do (and maybe even a more positive state of mind because I will be retired at 33 – approximately 35 years before most people).
-I do not see my choices as sacrifices
+I have been doing this for some time now, and I feel like I live the exact same life as my friends – except I might not have the newest, fanciest clothes or furniture, but I still have the same amount of life quality as they do (and maybe even a more positive state of mind because I will be financially independent at 33 – approximately 35 years before most can retire).
+I do not see my choices as sacrifices.

 With your degree and job, you could make so much more money throughout your life – why don’t you do it?